 Where to Go From Here…

-Even with this checklist in hand, the process of achieving full compliance is extensive–and that’s where Compliancy Group comes in.
+Even with a free HIPAA compliance checklist in hand, the process of achieving full compliance is extensive–and that’s where Compliancy Group comes in.

 Compliancy Group’s web-based compliance solution, The Guard, simplifies HIPAA compliance.
 It provides clients with a complete, web-based tool to achieve compliance, to illustrate this to the HHS and their patients, and to maintain that compliance through continued monitoring and support.